About the LBC Red List

 VOLATILE ORGANIC COMPOUNDS (VOCS) IN WET APPLIED PRODUCTS

 VOCs are members of a large group of organic chemicals that can evaporate into the indoor air under normal temperature conditions and into the outdoor air, causing environmental impacts such as photochemical smog.
-Their health effects vary widely, from respiratory irritants to human carcinogens (such as formaldehyde), which is a concern since they are ingredients in many products in the built environment.
+Their health effects vary widely, from respiratory irritants to human carcinogens (such as formaldehyde), which is of concern since they are ingredients in many products in the built environment.
 On-site wet applied products (paints, adhesives, and sealants) are of particular concern because they can directly impact the health of installers who may not be using breathing or dermal protection, unlike in-factory wet applied materials that are (usually) applied with worker and environmental protections in place.

-WOOD TREATMENTS CONTAINING CREOSOTE, ARSENIC OR PENTACHLOROPHENOL
+WOOD TREATMENTS CONTAINING CREOSOTE OR PENTACHLOROPHENOL

 Many conventional wood treatments introduce a litany of human health and environmental problems.
 The traits that make wood treatments effective at retarding rot and insect damage are also effective at damaging many other forms of life.
 According to the US Department of Health and Human Services, creosote exposure is associated with skin and scrotum cancer in humans, and liver, kidney, and gestational problems in laboratory animals.
 Inorganic arsenic is not only an acute toxin; it is a known human carcinogen.
 Pentachlorophenol is linked to liver and immune system damage in humans, and reproductive and thyroid damage in laboratory animals.